 Drano Max Gel Drain Clog Remover and Cleaner

 The Drano Max Gel Drain Clog Remover is specifically designed to remove any tough, nasty clogs.
 It acts fast and removes clogs within 10-15 minutes, which is relatively quick compared to other drain cleaners.
-You can use it to remove clogs on sinks, showers, and bathtubs.
+You can use it to remove clogs in sinks (often responsible for leaks), showers, and bathtubs.

 The cleaner formula has an ingredient to protect pipes against corrosion.
 Although it doesn’t affect PVC pipes, it will matter if you want to use it with other plumbing pipes.
 Like with other drain cleaners, always be careful when using it since you don’t want it to get on your eyes or skin.